One of the best parts of owning a bearded dragon is how fun it is to handle them.

-Personalities vary from dragon to dragon, but in general, these exotic animals enjoy human interaction.
+Personalities vary from dragon to dragon, but these exotic animals generally enjoy human interaction.

-Still, you don’t want to hurt your pet or stress it out, so let’s gid into the safe way to handle this reptile.
+Still, you don’t want to hurt your pet or stress it out, so let’s look into the safe ways to handle this reptile.

 How Often Should I Handle My Bearded Dragon?

-Bearded dragons are docile reptiles who benefit greatly from being handled occasionally.
-Most beardies enjoy being handled every couple of days for 15-20 minutes at a time, but this varies significantly depending on your lizard’s age, personality, and history with previous owners.
+Bearded dragons are docile reptiles who benefit greatly from being handled, and they like it more than other reptiles.
+Most bearded dragons enjoy being handled daily, which keeps them used to you.
+This varies significantly depending on your lizard’s age, personality, and history with previous owners.

 While reptiles aren’t known to enjoy being handled regularly, bearded dragons are an anomaly.